AhmedHussein486/AhmedHussein486/README.md

 ## 📂 **Projects**

-### **Top Selling Products Data Analysis**
+### **Sales KPIs Dashboard Project**
 - **Description**: Analyzed a structured dataset to identify top-selling products across categories.
 - **Key Achievements**:
-  - Designed an interactive Power BI dashboard with key insights, including total units sold, revenue, average ratings, and top-performing products.
+- This project involves a **Sales KPIs Dashboard** designed to provide key performance indicators (KPIs) for sales.
-  - Developed custom DAX measures to calculate KPIs such as Total Revenue, Average Rating, and Total Tax.
+- Built using **Excel**, the dashboard offers detailed analytics based on product categories, top-performing products, sales territories, and monthly trends.
-  - Created dynamic visualizations with filters and slicers to enhance interactivity.
+- The goal is to help stakeholders understand sales performance, identify trends, and make data-driven decisions
-- **Tools Used**: Power BI
+- **Tools Used**: MS-Excel

 ---